grrttedwards/aaa-product-counter/README.md

 # aaa-te-checker

-Internal AAA tool for ammo inventory time-saving.
+Internal tool for inventory time-saving.

+## Functions
+- Tracking counts of Hornady and CCI/Speer serial numbers
+- Adding 1 to any serial
+- Adding and subtracting arbitrary amounts from any serial
+- Printing page